twitter/communitynotes/content/signing-up.md

 - **From a trusted phone carrier**
 - **Not associated with other Community Notes accounts**

-These make it more likely that contributors are real people instead of bots or adversary actors.
+These make it more likely that contributors are real people instead of bots or adversarial actors.

 If you're having issues with signup due to your phone number, see [Phone number troubleshooting](../phone-faq)